PathwayCommons/reconx-to-biopax/README.md

 To keep things much simpler, I (Arman) created a new project from the scratch under `Goal1-SBML2BioPAX/sbml2biopax`.
 This project depends on two libraries: Paxtools and JSBML.
 I implemented the converter so that this project can be used a library by other projects as well.
-The main class of this project, `SBML2BioPAXMain`, serves as an example to show how to use this API:
+The main class of this project, `ReconxToBiopaxConverter`, serves as an example to show how to use this API:

 	//java
 	// ...